-Pluggable authentication modules for systems running on UNIX or Linux
+Pluggable authentication modules (UNIX or Linux)

-A Pluggable Authentication Module (PAM) is a well-defined framework for supporting different authentication modules originally developed by Sun Microsystems.
-PAM is supported in both 32- and 64-bit modes on Solaris, Linux, HP-UX and AIX[®].
+A Pluggable Authentication Module (PAM) is a well-defined framework for supporting different authentication modules that were originally developed by Sun Microsystems.
+PAM is supported in both 32- and 64-bit modes on Solaris, Linux, HP-UX and AIX®.

 System administrators can use PAM to implement different authentication mechanisms for different applications.
 For example, the requirements of a system like the UNIX login program might be different from an application that accesses sensitive information from a database.
-PAM allows for many such scenarios in a single machine, because the authentication services are attached at the application level.
+PAM allows for many such scenarios in a single computer because the authentication services are attached at the application level.

-System administrators can use PAM to enable an application to select the authentication as required, and for module stacking.
-Many modules can be stacked one after another, thus enabling the application to be authenticated in multiple ways, before granting access.
+System administrators can use PAM to enable an application to select the authentication as required.
+You can stack many modules one after another to enable the application to be authenticated in multiple ways before the application grants access.
 PAM provides a set of APIs to support authentication, account management, session management, and password management.

 The system administrator can enable or disable the use of PAM.
-By default, the database server uses the traditional Informix authentication mechanism (which is based on the BSD rhosts mechanism) in order to avoid forcing major changes on users.
+By default, the database server uses the traditional Informix authentication mechanism (which is based on the BSD rhosts mechanism) to avoid forcing major changes on users.